ietf-wg-spice/draft-ietf-spice-sd-cwt/draft-ietf-spice-sd-cwt.md

 binding (SD_KBT) {{kbt}} in a `sd_kbt` claim in the unprotected header in every presentation of an SD-CWT by a Holder to a Verifier.
 (The `sd_kbt` claim is absent when the Issuer is providing the SD-CWT to the Holder.)
 An SD-KBT is itself a type of CWT.
-The `typ` claim of "application/sd-kbt" MUST be included in the protected header of the SD-KBT.
+The protected header of the SD-KBT MUST include the `typ` header parameter with the value `application/sd-kbt`.

 The SD-KBT provides the following assurances to the Verifier: